How to Freeze Brussels Sprouts

 No content available.

-Yes, you can freeze Brussels sprouts to enjoy later!
+Can you freeze brussels sprouts?
+Yes, you can freeze them to enjoy later!
 Freezing preserves the freshness and nutrition of these delicious fall vegetables.
-Here are the steps (with photos) to freezing Brussels sprouts.
+Here are the steps (with photos) to freezing brussels sprouts.

-You can freeze either Brussels sprouts that you grow yourself or that you happen to buy a large batch in the store.
-That said, it is especially worthwhile to freeze when you have homegrown or locally-raised fresh sprouts to preserve their freshness.
-This is especially worthwhile after Brussels sprouts are harvested after frost when they taste sweeter and better.
+You can freeze either brussels sprouts that you grow yourself or that you bought at the store.
+That said, it is important to freeze when you have homegrown or locally raised fresh sprouts to preserve their freshness, especially after brussels sprouts are harvested following a frost, when they taste sweeter.

 Freezing Brussels Sprouts

-Once you have sourced your delicious Brussels sprouts, it’s time to prepare them for the freezing preservation process.
-One pound of fresh Brussels sprouts will yield roughly one pint of frozen veggies.
+Once you have sourced your delicious brussels sprouts, it’s time to prepare them for the freezing process.
+One pound of fresh brussels sprouts will yield roughly 1 pint of frozen veggies.

-• Begin by washing the sprouts to remove any dirt or insect hitchhikers.
+• Begin by washing the sprouts to remove any dirt or insects.

-• Over a bowl, cut the sprouts away from the stalk and remove any leaves as you come to them.
+• Cut the sprouts away from the stalk over a bowl, removing any leaves as you reach them.

 Use a knife to carefully cut the Brussels sprouts away from you.